CezarManolache/OverTheWire-Bandit/README.md

 ### 📖 Description
 This repository contains my technical notes, commands used, and concepts learned while completing the **Bandit** wargame from OverTheWire.
-The goal of this lab is to master the Linux command line and basic security concepts required for entry-level penetration testing.
+The goal of this lab is to master the Linux command line and basic security concepts.

 ---